 Platforms: PC, Xbox One

-Since it’s an RPG, each of the eight character classes gets assigned unique stats and abilities that can affect the overall gameplay.
+Since it’s an RPG, each of the eight character classes gets assigned distinct stats and abilities that can affect the overall gameplay.
 It Lurks Below is playable in four modes: Creative, Survival, Descent (survival mechanics removed), and Hardcore.

 Minecraft